azens1995/ir-assignment-crawler-p01/README.md

 - Start from the seed URL
 - Crawl all available pages
 - Extract publication information
-- Save results to `data/publications.csv`
+- Send data to API endpoint after each page
 - Log all activities to `logs/crawler.log`

 ## Configuration